Why should I write a letter to the future?

 You can send letters to others, but only if you are a registered user.
-When they get the e-mail, it will specify that it was sent from your e-mail address.
+When they get the email, it will specify that it was sent from your email address.
+So no funny business.

-Can I change or delete a FutureMe (noun too!) that I've already written?
+Can I change a FutureMe (noun too!) that I've already written?

 Can I advertise on your site?
 Or how about a cobranded version for my business?

-We appreciate your interest.
-Please drop us a line at and we'll invite you to our yacht to talk business.
+We appreciate your interest!
+We do have the ability to create co-branded FutureMe sites - check out FutureMe Pro.
+If you want to discuss more please drop us a line by following the link below and we'll invite you to our yacht to talk business.
 Except we don't have a yacht, so it might just have to be a phone call.

 What's next for FutureMe?
 I have an idea!